awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 1. If you're using \.NET or Java to create signed cookies, and if you haven't reformatted the private key for your key pair from the default \.pem format to a format compatible with \.NET or with Java, do so now\.
 For more information, see [Reformatting the CloudFront Private Key \(\.NET and Java Only\)](private-content-trusted-signers.md#private-content-reformatting-private-key)\.

 1. Program your application to send three `Set-Cookie` headers to approved viewers\.
 You need three `Set-Cookie` headers because each `Set-Cookie` header can contain only one name\-value pair, and a CloudFront signed cookie requires three name\-value pairs\.
 The name\-value pairs are: `CloudFront-Expires`, `CloudFront-Signature`, and `CloudFront-Key-Pair-Id`\.
-The values must be present on the viewer before a user makes the first request for an object that you want to control access to\.
+The values must be present on the viewer before a user makes the first request for an file that you want to control access to\.
 **Note**
 In general, we recommend that you exclude `Expires` and `Max-Age` attributes\.
 Excluding the attributes causes the browser to delete the cookie when the user closes the browser, which reduces the possibility of someone getting unauthorized access to your content\.
 For more information, see [Preventing Misuse of Signed Cookies](private-content-signed-cookies.md#private-content-signed-cookie-misuse)\.